LisaMcGautier/passwordGenerator/README.md

 Also, cleaned up some of the code, removing commented out portions to another JS file.

 Next steps will include removing numerous console.logs to clarify the code bank.

+Commented out console.logs of alphabet arrays and random characters generated.

+Corrected text of uppercaseCharacters confirm from "lowercase" to "UPPERCASE" (A product of copy & paste!)